 That's how I do it.

-Because so many people's jobs depend on this.
+I would go with the mask and gloves because so many people's jobs depend on this.

-And and with the people that are working there, you know, they'll have a mask and gloves on.
+And with the people that are working there, you know, they'll have a mask and gloves on.

 I would go.